top of page

 Why Alignment Matters in Knee Replacement

-Malalignment is one of the most significant contributors to early implant wear and dissatisfaction after total knee replacement.
+Malalignment is a significant contributor to early implant wear and dissatisfaction after total knee replacement.
+Traditional instrumentation relies on:

 • Intramedullary rods